Sao Miguel Azores, Portugal Travel Guide

 Practical advice for visiting São Miguel's attractions.

-São Miguel's history appears in its architecture, fortresses, and religious sites, giving a glimpse into its past.
+São Miguel's history shows up in its architecture, fortresses, and religious sites, presenting a glimpse into its past.

-The iconic Portas da Cidade in Ponta Delgada, 18th-century triple archways, symbolize the city's historic entrance.
+The iconic Portas da Cidade in Ponta Delgada city, 18th-century triple archways, symbolize the city's historic entrance.

 Forte de São Brás, a 16th-century fortress, defended the island from pirate attacks and now houses a military museum.